 In most cases, children of single parents have several supporters, both online and in-person.
 Often, these organizations encourage single parents to mingle and make new friends.
 This community outreach teaches children that they can find support outside of their immediate family, just as their parents did, giving them a sense of stability and belonging.

 If a child sees his or her hardworking, independent parent reach out for help, the child will know it’s okay to do the same if ever the time arises.
 A sense of community shelters children, letting them know they’re never fully alone.

 Single parents deserve the opportunity to start loving families, and Adoption Choices of Colorado will support you every step of the way!
+That is why we are here to provide at least the top 5 benefits of adopting as a single parent.
 We will never turn away a prospective adoptive parent based on marital status.
 Let us help you bring a child into your loving home.